-Narwhal Psychology Consortium (NPC) (formerly London Child, Youth, Family, and Forensic Psychology Consortium (LCYFFP)) consists of two organizations that provide clinical and forensic psychology services to children, adolescents, and families in London, Ontario, and the surrounding communities: Navigating Onward (including London Family Court Clinic (NavOn/LFCC)) and Mary J. Wright Child and Youth Development Centre (MJWCYDC).
-Services are provided both at the clinics and in the community.
+Narwhal Psychology Consortium (NPC) consists of two founding partner organizations that provide clinical and forensic psychology services to children, adolescents, and families in London, Ontario, and the surrounding communities: Navigating Onward (NavOn) and Mary J. Wright Child and Youth Development Centre (MJWCYDC).
+Two more partners make up the residency: London Family Court Clinic (LFCC) and Thames Valley District School Board (TVDSB).
+We also partner with Sala & Associates, a community-based clinic providing school and neurodevelopmental assessments and treatment to children and adolescents in English and French.
+Services are provided at our clinics, various schools, and in the community.

-We strive to stand in allyship with individuals who identify as Indigenous, Black, or People of Colour.
+We strive to stand in allyship with individuals who identify as Indigenous, Black, or People of Colour, as well as those who identify as belonging to the Queer Community, and People who live with various Disabilities.
 We recognize there is a long-standing history and negative impacts of racism and discrimination against people with these identities in Canada and acknowledge that systemic racism and discrimination is evident across all of Canada’s institutions, including in our profession of psychology.
 We support our staff, students, board members, and volunteers to participate in learning to support diversity and inclusion at all levels of our organization, and to bring these topics, as well as suggestions, initiatives, and opportunities forward so that we can continue to learn and improve as a community.
+We actively strive to prepare our residents to work respectfully with individuals and groups who are different from them.

-The Narwhal Psychology Consortium emphasizes clinical excellence, developmental models of teaching and supervision, and quality consultation and program evaluation/development.
-The aim of the residency is to prepare students for post-doctoral supervised practice in clinical psychology with children, youth, and families – with the possibility of preparation for post-doctoral supervised practice in clinical-forensic or school psychology.
+NPC Psychology Consortium emphasizes clinical excellence, developmental models of teaching and supervision, and quality consultation and program evaluation/development.
+The aim of the residency is to prepare students for post- doctoral supervised practice in clinical psychology with children, youth, and families – with the possibility of preparation for post-doctoral supervised practice in clinical, forensic, or school psychology.
 (In Ontario, the progression is to supervised practice whereas in some jurisdictions the progression is to independent practice.)
-This aim is achieved by assisting the resident to identify their individual interests, build on their current strengths, and expanding their areas of clinical interest and skill.
+This aim is achieved by assisting the residents to identify their individual interests, build on their current strengths, and expand their areas of clinical interest and skill.
 We strive to develop residents who can match their feelings of confidence to their level of competence in multiple clinical areas.
 We also strive to enhance their professionalism and interpersonal skills through experience in multidisciplinary teams, development of time-management skills, and the development of a healthy sense of resident’s professional identity.

-Although clinical training is emphasized, the scientist-practitioner model serves as the philosophical basis for clinical practice, as well as educational and research endeavours.
+Although clinical training is emphasized, the scientist-practitioner model serves as the philosophical basis for clinical practice, as well as educational and research endeavors.
 In line with the goals outlined in the Gainesville Manifesto of 1990, the aim of the scientist-practitioner model is to integrate science and practice, and to facilitate career-long integration of investigation, assessment, intervention, and consultation.
-Psychology staff at NavOn/LFCC and MJWCYDc endeavour to maintain both an empirical basis to their clinical practice and clinical relevance in their research.
+Psychology staff at NavOn, LFCC, MJWCYDC, TVDSB, and Sala & Associates endeavor to maintain both an empirical basis to their clinical practice and clinical relevance in their research.

 The residency views the program as a pre-requisite to the awarding of the doctoral degree.
 As a result, we support a model of training in which the residency must be completed before the doctoral degree is conferred.